Wilsonville, Oregon: History

 The Wilsonville Public Library was expanded to nearly four times the size of the 7500 ft2 1988 building with an expansion finished in 2002.
 Wilsonville Primary School was closed in June 2001, and later sold with the property and turned into a shopping center, anchored by an Albertsons supermarket.
 In September 2006, Wilsonville opened a new $9.9 million, two-story brick and steel city hall after a controversy concerning its location led to unsuccessful attempts to recall several elected officials in the city, including the mayor.
 In 2007, the old city hall building was turned into a new public works and police department.

+During the Great Recession, Nike closed its distribution center in Wilsonville, projector maker InFocus moved its headquarters from the city, and retailer G.I.
+Joe's that was headquartered there went out of business.
+In 2010, the Oregon Institute of Technology took over the InFocus building to house the school's Portland area campus.
+A new shopping center named Old Town Square anchored by a Fred Meyer store opened in 2011 along Interstate 5 at Wilsonville Road, which also included a McMenamins location.

+Lowrie Primary School in the West Linn-Wilsonville School District opened in 2012 in the Villebois part of the city.
+The Villebois Community Center in that area was completed in 2013.
+A fire in March 2019 destroyed 20 homes that were being built in the Villebois area.
+In 2021, Fry's Electronics closed its store that had opened as Incredible Universe in 1992, while museum World of Speed and the local bowling alley also closed due to the COVID-19 pandemic.
+In June 2021, the city hit 116 °F on June 28, 2021, during a heatwave, Wilsonville's highest recorded temperature.
+The only theater in town, a nine-screen Regal Cinemas, closed in July 2023.

 Geography

-Wilsonville is located on the southern edge of the Portland metropolitan area sitting at an elevation of 154 ft above sea level.
+Wilsonville is located on the southern edge of the Portland metropolitan area, sitting at an elevation of 154 ft above sea level.
 Primarily in the southwestern part of Clackamas County, the northern section is in Washington County.
 It is located on the north side of the Willamette River around where Alphonse Boone established the Boones Ferry.
 Neighboring cities are Tualatin on the north, Sherwood to the northwest, and Canby and Aurora to the southeast.
 Newberg in Yamhill County is approximately 14 miles west along Wilsonville Road.
 The Willamette separates the majority of the city from Charbonneau, a planned community and neighborhood within the city limits, on the south.